merigarcia/auto_speech_recognitor/Readme.md

 * Before runing it, make sure to have installed the following packages: *numpy, speech_recognition, scipy, pandas*.
 * Make sure for both scripts to be saved in the same folder.
 * The script **"speech_recognition_func.py"** includes the function of transcription.
 The script **"run_speech_recognition.py"** is the one you need to run with your own .wav data

+To run the script **"run_speech_recognition.py"**, follow the steps:
+1. Open **"run_speech_recognition.py"** with any type of editor (spyder, pycharm, notepad++ ...).
+2. Edit the three variables:
+  - `<filepath>`"filepath": add your audio path.
+  - "language": put the code of your audios language.
+By default is  "es"(spanish).
+Check the following webpage all the available language codes for transcription when meets your need:                  https://cloud.google.com/translate/docs/languages
+  - "outpath": add the path where you want your results to be saved.

+Note: You can set the format of your output files (xlsx, txt...)